 There will be some soreness as well as bruising and swelling, but these are typically less than most people anticipate.
 You can take pain medication and apply cold packs to reduce discomfort.
 Keeping your head elevated will also decrease swelling.
 When all inflammation has subsided, you will see the final result of your chin implant surgery.

-If you are considering chin implant surgery in Charleston, contact Dr. Rodwell today to discuss your candidacy.
+If you are considering chin augmentation with filler or chin implant surgery in Charleston, contact Dr. Rodwell today to discuss your candidacy.